-Counsel for Company’s Acquisition of Commercial Property via Auction
+Corporate Counsel for Company’s Acquisition of Building at Property Auction

 Applicant: Kan Call Center